 If you disagree with the ALJ’s decision, you can request a review by the Social Security Appeals Council.
 The Appeals Council will review your case and the ALJ’s decision to determine if it was made correctly according to the law.
 They may either decide the case themselves or return it to the ALJ for further review.

 To request an Appeals Council review, you need to submit Form HA-520 (Request for Review of Hearing Decision/Order) within the 60-day deadline.
-The Appeals Council will notify you of their decision in writing.
+The Appeals Council will notify you of its decision in writing.

 Federal Court Review